SelfCareMap

 Float therapy is especially powerful for:

-• Professionals battling burnout or decision fatigue
+• Professionals battling burnout or decision fatigue, providing a rare opportunity to disconnect from the digital grid.

-• Creatives seeking inspiration and mental clarity
+• Creatives seeking inspiration and mental clarity, using the theta state to unlock new ideas.

 💡 Tips for Your First Float